andresgbertola/conway-game-of-life/README.md

 - This guarantees that only one record per iteration per board can exist, preventing multiple requests from saving conflicting or duplicate states.
 - As a result, if two parallel processes attempt to compute and persist the same iteration, only one will succeed, preserving the integrity of the board’s evolution, the other, will fail.

+## Configuration
+- **Appsettings** has the connection string for the MSSQL Database.
+This should be replaced by using Azure Key Vault or equivalent.
+- **BoardConfig:MaxIterations**: Defines the maximum number of iterations a client can request for advancing the board state.
+This configuration option was added to allow adjustments without modifying the code.

 ## Enhancements
 - **Performance Optimization**
   - Implement caching in `UpdateBoardStatusCommandHandler` to reduce database queries when checking for existing state hashes.